Tiamarth/Crescent/README.md

 ### Installation:

-Download the particular skin you want from `packages/packed` and double click it to automatically install it in Overwolf.
+Navigate to the ["release"](https://github.com/Tiamarth/Crescent/releases) tab and download the skin you want, then run the corresponding `.opk` file.

 ### Previews: